noaa-ocs-modeling/OCSTrack/README.md

 import numpy as np
 import xarray as xr
 # Assuming ocstrack is installed and available in your environment
-from Model.model import SCHISM from Satellite.satellite import SatelliteData from Satellite import get_sat from Collocation.collocate import Collocate from utils import convert_longitude
+from ocstrack.Model.model import SCHISM from ocstrack.Satellite.satellite import SatelliteData from ocstrack.Satellite import get_sat
+from ocstrack.Collocation.collocate import Collocate from ocstrack.utils import convert_longitude

 # 1. Download Satellite Data